absuddar/Ruth-Kramer-s-Sewing---Abigail-Suddarth-ILS-Z-652-Final-Project/pages/technical.md

 Below is an explanation of what Dublin Core and text item type elements are used and what standards have been applied to their input.
 ### Dublin Core elements
 #### Title - required, 1 value allowed
-INSERT

-Examples: INSERT
+Examples: Ruth Kramer Wedding Suit, Scott Suddarth Quilt Top

 #### Creator - required, multiple values allowed
-INSERT

-#### Date - required, 1 value allowed
+#### Date - optional, 1 value allowed
-Date element contains the value of the date of publication which is important to include in any sort of bibliographic item.
-The dates are formatted according to the [W3C date format](https://www.w3.org/TR/NOTE-datetime) which allows for dates to be inputted in this way:
-- YYYY-MM-DD
-- YYYY-MM
-- YYYY
+This element refers to the date the sewing project was completed, not necessarily the date that the photograph was taken.
+For that reason, clothing made for a specific event such as a wedding may have a different year than the event itself.
+Likewise, for many of Ruth Kramer's sewing projects, particularly ones she made for herself or ones that she originally intended to sell, the date she made the project may be unknown.

-#### Publisher - required, 1 value allowed
+#### Description - required, multiple values allowed

-#### Format - required, 2 values required
+#### Subject - required, multiple values allowed
-The format element has two required values: the number of pages (not including the front and back covers) and the digital format of the item.
-The number of pages is an Arabic numeral followed by "pp" and the digital format corresponds to the [Internet MIMEtype](https://www.iana.org/assignments/media-types/media-types.xhtml).

-Examples: 32pp, pdf

-#### Language - required, multiple values allowed
+#### Type - required, 1 value allowed
-While all of the items currently in the digital library are in Spanish, other issues of the series sometimes contain significant portions in other languages, such as [Francfort: juguete cómico tetralingue by Vital Aza](https://t.co/ah97YtWLMn?amp=1), which contains dialogue in German, French, Spanish, and Catalan.
-If that item were to be formally incorporated into the collection (instead of being linked to on the [Other Issues in La Novela Teatral]), it would be appropriate to list other languages in the language field.
-The values for the language element use the 3-letter language codes listed in the [ISO 639-2](https://en.wikipedia.org/wiki/List_of_ISO_639-2_codes).

-Examples: spa, eng

-#### Description - optional
+#### Format - required, 1 value allowed

-#### Rights - required, 1 value allowed
+#### For - optional, 1 value allowed

-#### Identifier - required, 1 value allowed
+#### Event - optional, 1 value allowed

-#### Translator - required if present, multiple values allowed
+#### Fabric - optional, multiple values allowed

-#### Series - required, 1 value allowed
+#### Skirt Length - optional, 1 value allowed

-#### Year (Magazine/Journal) - required, 1 value allowed
+#### Sleeve Length - optional, 1 value allowed

-#### Number (Magazine/Journal) - required, 1 value allowed
+#### Color - optional, multiple value allowed

-#### Place of Publication - required, 1 value allowed
+#### Pattern - optional, 1 value allowed

-#### Price - required, 1 value allowed
+#### Complete - required, 1 value allowed

-#### Physical Dimensions - required, 1 value allowed
+#### Dimensions - optional, 1 value allowed

-#### Advertisement - required, multiple values allowed